my-author-example/website/README.md

 Updates made on master on Github before rebase

-##Repository Purpose
+## Purpose

-This will be a change conflict. with whatever is on remote slide. this was edited loaclly.
+The purpose of this file is to provide examples on how to use this Git and GitHub together.